K-Winkles/kianasworld/content/root/portfolio/EDSA.md

 ## Results: Balintawak

+Out of the 32 lines, let's take a look at Balintawak.

 In order to get coherent results, I had to split the datasets by line by time of day by northbound/southbound by hourly average giving me 4 sets per line.
 In total, 128 sets of data points.
 The raw data is far too noisy for analysis.

 ### Northbound Morning